diefenbach/django-lfs/docs/user/management/properties/property_groups.rst

   select box (categories).

 Add Products
-  To add products to the group select the checkbox beside the products you want to add within the ``Products`` section on the left side and click on ``Add to Property Group``.
+  To add products to the group select the check box beside the products you want to add within the ``Products`` section on the left side and click on ``Add to Property Group``.

 Remove Products
-  To remove products from the group select the checkboxes beside the products you want to remove within the ``Selected products`` section on the right side and click on ``Remove from Property Group``.
+  To remove products from the group select the check boxes beside the products you want to remove within the ``Selected products`` section on the right side and click on ``Remove from Property Group``.